toebeann/BepInEx.SupermarketSimulator/README.md

 5. Run the game from Steam as normal.

-    > [!NOTE]
-    >
-    > **On first launch after installing this pack, it may take a while to load and you will not see any indication that anything is happening.**
+   **On first launch after installing this pack, it may take a while to load and you will not see any indication that anything is happening.**

-    >
-    > This is normal, be patient and wait - BepInEx is doing work in the background to prepare the game for modding.
-The process will be much faster on subsequent launches.
+   This is normal, be patient and wait - BepInEx is doing work in the background to prepare the game for modding.
+This process will be much faster on subsequent launches of the game.

-6. Exit the game at the main menu.
+7. Exit the game at the main menu.

     Assuming you have followed these instructions correctly, inside the `Supermarket Simulator` > `BepInEx` folder there will now be a file `LogOutput.log` (or simply `LogOutput` - it's the same thing).
 This is your log file, and it will be regenerated every time the game runs with technical and diagnostic information about your installed mods.
 It's very useful for troubleshooting, and it is recommended to share it whenever asking for help with your mods.
 It is equivalent to the console window you might be familiar with, containing all of the same information.